myanmaropenwordnet/mya2rom/Readme.md

 - Some problems with words like သင်္ဘော, where ဘော is not transcribed correctly... (probably also because of stacking?)
 - Some problems with ယျ, which occurs in မေတ္တေယျဘုရား
 	- ယျ becomes /jj-/, which is generally just merged into /j-/
+- (See the opened Issues for this repository for more...)

 ### TODO
 - [x] Investigate possibility of displaying alternatives as full syllables, instead of using "/" per alt-letter, to make things more readable.